On the second integral moment of $L$-functions: Introduction

-Generally speaking, for $\pi$ of the degree $d\geq 3$, breaking the trivial upper bound \eqref{eqn: M(T)_trivialbound} with a power saving is a difficult problem which also implies the breakthrough on the convexity bound for $L(s, \pi)$ in $t$-aspect.
+In general, for $\pi$ of the degree $d\geq 3$, improving upon the trivial bound \eqref{eqn: M(T)_trivialbound} with a power saving is a profoundly difficult problem.
+Progress in this direction would also imply a breakthrough in breaking the convexity bound for $L(s, \pi)$ in $t$-aspect.
 For the degree $3$ $L$-function $L(s, \phi)$, where $\phi$ is a $\rm GL(3)$ Hecke--Maass cusp form, the first non-trivial bound for $M_{\phi}^2(T)$ is obtained by Pal \cite{Pal22}.
-He proved that $ M_{\phi}^2(T)\ll_{\phi, \varepsilon} T^{\frac{3}{2}-\frac{3}{88}+\varepsilon}. $ Recently, Dasgupta, Leung and Young \cite{DLY24} improved this exponent to $\frac{4}{3}$.
+He proved that $ M_{\phi}^2(T)\ll_{\phi, \varepsilon} T^{\frac{3}{2}-\frac{3}{32}+\varepsilon}. $ This bound has various applications such as the Rankin--Selberg problem and the strong bound for the first moment of $\GL(3)\times \GL(2)$ $L$-function on $\GL(2)$ spectral aspect.
+This result was recently strengthened by Dasgupta, Leung and Young \cite{DLY24} who improved the exponent to $\frac{4}{3}$.

 In this paper, we consider the second moment $M_{\pi}^2(T)$ for general $\pi$ (of degree $d\geq 3$).
-We can prove the following result under the generalized Ramanujan conjecture (GRC) which will be mentioned in Section \S \ref{sec:Background_L}. \begin{theorem} Let $\mathbb{A}$ be the ring of adel\'es of $\mathbb{Q}$ and $\pi$ be an irreducible cuspidal automorphic representation of $\GL_d(\mathbb{A})$ with its degree $d\geq 3$.
+Under the assumption of the Generalized Ramanujan Conjecture (GRC), we establish the following new upper bound. \begin{theorem} Let $\mathbb{A}$ be the ring of adel\'es of $\mathbb{Q}$ and $\pi$ be an irreducible cuspidal automorphic representation of $\GL_d(\mathbb{A})$ with its degree $d\geq 3$.
 Assume that the generalized Ramanujan conjecture (GRC) holds on $L(s, \pi)$, then for $T\geq 2$ large, we have

-for any $0<\eta_d\leq \frac{1}{400d^4}$. \end{theorem} Replacing the dyadic interval by the whole interval in \eqref{eqn: 2mL}, we still obtain the log-saving.
-For large $T\geq 2$, we have